-In May I spent a gastronomically intense delightful week in San Francisco, eating lunch and dinner at different restaurants almost every day.
+In May 2014, I spent a gastronomically intense delightful week in San Francisco.
+I ate lunch and dinner at different restaurants almost every day.
 After an initial low from consuming the worst tuna salad sandwich ever during a hectic rush to return my rental car, I enjoyed French, Italian, Korean, vegetarian, New American, and Argentinean cuisines, to name a few.
 And I noticed a pattern to my favorite experiences.

 I like small plate meals best.

 The United States is famous for its giant servings of food.
 I don’t know if this is a reflection of our pioneer appetites or simply a commercial determination that people will pay for larger portions, making more profit for restaurants in the process.
 I do know that the large portions invariably offered when we eat out made the United States the most obese populous nation in the world until being overtaken by Mexico last year.

 It’s interesting to me how many other cultures concentrate on offering small amounts of many different foods at every meal.
 Spanish tapas are an obvious example, but there are many others.
 When I was in South Korea a number of years ago, I loved how before any meal “began” we were served a multitude of tiny dishes, buffet style, of all kinds of interesting and intriguing foods known as Banchan.
 Artfully cooked rice, bewildering varieties of kimchi, noodles, radishes, steamed dumplings, and other delicacies appear at your table before you’ve even picked up a menu.
 What a way to start a meal!